FAANG Strategy

 The commission structure redrawn

-Read the rightmost columns.
 Outside the EU, Apple still owns distribution and now only loses the steering wall.
 Inside the EU, it loses distribution exclusivity and the flat rate at once.
 The commission did not collapse.
 It split into a jurisdiction-by-jurisdiction patchwork, and patchworks are where blended margins quietly leak.
+That same self-set-toll-meets-distribution dynamic runs in reverse through Google’s AI strategy as a distribution war, where owning the surface is the defense rather than the liability.

 Methodology: how to read the margin exposure